Volunteer

 Getting Started is Easy!
 Follow these simple steps:

-2. If you meet our eligibility requirements, review the Volunteer Program Handbook & Sign all the forms:
+2. If you meet our eligibility requirements, review the Volunteer Program Handbook & Sign all the forms: An email will be sent with all the information you will need!

-If you’re interested in longer-term fostering in the future, let us know more about your home and experience here
+3. Optional: Fill out the Canine Foster Survey If you’re interested in longer-term fostering in the future, let us know more about your home and experience here.

+4. Sign up for your Doggy Day Trip shift!
 Once onboarding is complete, you can start scheduling your trips right in the portal.

-• Tuesday-Saturday, 9 AM – 12 PM
+• Day Trip Hours: Tuesday-Saturday, 9 AM – 12 PM

-You don’t have to commit to our full volunteer program, you can just sign up for Doggie Day Trips!
+• Flexible Participation: You don’t have to commit to our full volunteer program, you can just sign up for Doggie Day Trips!
 If you’re only looking for casual, one-day outings with dogs, this is the perfect fit!

-If you’d like to explore additional volunteer opportunities or join our Committed Caregivers Program, we invite you to attend a Volunteer Information Session.
-It’s a great way to learn about all the ways you can get involved.
+• Interested in Doing More?
+If you’d like to explore additional volunteer opportunities or join our Committed Caregivers Program, we invite you to submit a volunteer application to join the team!

-While we do our best to match volunteers with pups each shift, please note that there may not always be dogs available for a day trip.
+• Dog Availability Varies: While we do our best to match volunteers with pups each shift, please note that there may not always be dogs available for a day trip.
 Thank you for your patience and understanding!

 Questions?